dcmoura/spyql/docs/queries.rst

 IMPORT clause
 ^^^^^^^^^^^^^
-Single import clause in the form:
+Single IMPORT clause in the form:

 .. code-block:: sql